 1 large egg yolk

-2 heads (about 1 pound) black kale, center stems removed and leaves torn into bite-size pieces
+2 bunches dinosaur kale, center stems removed and leaves torn into bite-size pieces

-- Make the salad: In a large bowl, toss the kale with the croutons.
-Add the dressing to taste, reserving any extra for another use.
-Add the parmesan, toss again and serve immediately.
+- Make the salad: In a large bowl, combine the kale and croutons.
+Pour the dressing over the top (to taste), and toss to coat.
+Add the parmesan, toss again, and serve.